peterstansfeld/palavo/README.md

   VGA_Out_Light Red  --470R--  1 Red
 ```

-The Serial_RX and Serial_TX can be connected to a PC via a 3.3V logic level UART to USB serial adapter.
+If not using USB for serial comms, Serial_RX and Serial_TX can be connected to a PC via a 3.3V logic level UART to USB serial adapter.
 I use [Raspberry Pi's Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) as it can also be used to program and debug the Pico via its Debug interface.

 Alternatively the Serial_RX and Serial_TX can be connected to a keyboard to serial terminal adapter, which is a Pico 2 in USB host mode with a keyboard attached.
 The details for this can be found in this repository.